gautemo/run-await-run/README.md

 {
   "scripts": {
     "server": "node ./server.js",
-    "test": "run-await-run server :8080 'npx playwright test'" }
+    "test": "run-await-run server :8080 'playwright test'" }
 }
 ```

 ### Options

-`position 1` (required): script to run first
+`position 1` (required): script one will run first
 `position 2` (required): URL waiting to respond
-`position 3` (required): script to run when url responds
+`position 3` (required): script two will run when url responds
 `--get` (optional): fetches the URL with a GET request.
 Default is a HEAD request
-`--timeout` (optional): when to stop waiting in milliseconds.
+`--timeout <number>` (optional): when to stop waiting in milliseconds.
 Default is 300000 milliseconds (5 minutes)
-`--interval` (optional): how often to check if URL responds in milliseconds.
+`--interval <number>` (optional): how often to check if URL responds in milliseconds.
 Default is 100 milliseconds
+`--keep-running` (optional): by default the proccess will exit when script two is completed.
+This will keep script one alive

 ### Handy features